In drug case, Aspen police methods are also on trial

 In Mordkin’s recent filing, he quotes Supreme Court Chief Justice John Roberts from a 2009 drug-suppression ruling to make his case.
 Despite the police department’s mistake, Mordkin offers that “the criminal should not ‘go free because the constable has blundered.'”

-On Christmas Eve, Fain spotted Max Puder, who was 18 at the time, conducting a drug transaction on the exit stairs of Belly Up Aspen.
-Fain used a stun gun to apprehend Puder when he tried to get away.
-(Puder has pleaded guilty to possession of more than 4 grams of a Schedule 1 substance and will be will be sentenced in January.)
+On Christmas Eve, Fain spotted a man who was 18 at the time, conducting a drug transaction on the exit stairs of Belly Up Aspen.
+Fain used a stun gun to apprehend the man when he tried to get away.

-When Puder fled the scene, he also discarded a package containing “Molly,” a street term for Ecstasy when it’s in a powdery form.
+When the man fled the scene, he also discarded a package containing “Molly,” a street term for Ecstasy when it’s in a powdery form.

 At the time, another person in the vicinity tried to move the drug out of plain view by sliding it with his feet.
 A Belly Up security camera would show the man who did it, and Fain reviewed the video footage on Jan.
 22, along with a nightclub employee, according to reports.

-Fain was confident that it was Simmons who tried to conceal the drugs Puder had discarded.
+Fain was confident that it was Simmons who tried to conceal the drugs the fleeing man had discarded.
 The Belly Up employee was not so sure, according to court filings.

 Fain had become familiar with Simmons and had a prior booking photo of his to compare with the video.
 Indeed, Simmons had been a person of interest for the Aspen Police Department since Nov.
 29, 2011, when it received an anonymous letter, which the teenage girl’s father purportedly wrote.
 The father claimed that Simmons had sold drugs to his daughter.